29 May How to plan cheap surf trips: prices in Bali

 If you travel with family or a company of friends, way cheaper and better for you would be rent out a villa.
 Prices are different, but if you research properly you can find a villa that will cost about $50 USD per person a night.
 But average price is about $100 USD.
 Also price depends on location: the more it’s popular (Canggu, Seminyak, Kuta, Ubud) the higher is a price.
 The point is that the longer you stay here the better price you will be offered by owner of a villa.
 99% you will have anything for your comfort: AC, hot water, Wi-Fi, stereo system, swimming pool and cleaning service.

 Bali offers 5 alternatives how to travel around the island: rent a bike, rent a car, rent a car with a driver, bike taxi and regular taxi.
-To rent a bike for a day here will cost you $4 USD, for a month about $50-60 USD.
+For cheap surf trips we recommend to rent a bike for a day here will cost you $4 USD, for a month about $50-60 USD.
 As you can see it’s not so expensive at all, that’s why it’s more common type of transport in Bali plus it’s easier to get somewhere if to consider traffic problems here.
 So if you want to save your money and time – bike is for you.
 Would you like to have a motorbike, a scoopy, a dirty bike or a custom bike – up to you.

 Also you can get a car for $30 USD for a day or about $250 USD for a month, depends a car model and how long you going to rent it out.
 The first thing you should know before renting a car – there is a left driving in Indonesia, and Bali is not an exclusion.
 So if you have different rules in your country it will be a little bit difficult to change your mind.
 The car is perfect for those who can’t drive a bike or just scared, for long journeys and if you travel with a group of people.
 Even some roads can’t handle even 2 cars driving to opposite directions and it’s easier to stuck in traffic than if you’d have had a bike, you won’t sweat under the sun or get wet under the rain.
 And if you don’t want to care about all the problems – just rent a car with a driver, it will be twice more expensive but 10 times more comfortable!